syseleven/grav-docs-metakube/pages/03.Tutorials/18.create-backup-and-restore/default.en.md

 Run `ark restore describe hello-app-backup-1-20180813145116` for more details.
 ```

-Ark will now restore the namespace and the deployment and pods running in it:
+Ark will now restore the namespace the deployment and the pods running in it:

 ```shel
 $ kubectl get pods